Jumpstart your career in clean energy!

 Program Schedule

-The Vocational Internship Program lasts the duration of the school year.
-Students can start their internship after the session start date if this arrangement is agreed upon with their Co-Op Coordinator and the Clean Energy Employer.
+The Technical Trades Program spans the entire school year and continues through the following summer.
+Participants can begin their work experience after the session start date if this arrangement is agreed upon with their Co-Op Coordinator (for high school participants) and the Clean Energy Employer.
+Non-high school participants will agree upon a work schedule with their Clean Energy Employer.

 Who's Eligible

-• A rising senior who is actively attending a vocational or technical high school located in Massachusetts and is approved to participate in a co-op by your school's administration; OR
+- A rising senior currently enrolled in a vocational or technical high school located in Massachusetts and approved by your school's administration to participate in a co-op program

-• A member of a cohorted group of individuals approved for participation by MassCEC
+- A member of a group of individuals approved for participation by MassCEC

 Certain individuals are not eligible to participate in the Program: